zrhoffman/vscode-go/Go-modules-support-in-Visual-Studio-Code.md

 To ensure you have the latest Go tools with the Go modules support, please follow the below:
+- Install the [beta version](https://github.com/Microsoft/vscode-go/wiki/Use-the-beta-version-of-the-latest-Go-extension) of this extension.
 - Add the setting `"go.docsTool": "gogetdoc"` to use `gogetdoc` which drives the Go to definition feature
 - Run the command `Go: Install/Update Tools`, choose `gogetdoc` and `gopkgs` from the list to update them